The only organization dedicated solely to helping state boards advance equity and excellence in public education.

 • Assist with NASBE publications releases by researching and developing targeted media lists; drafting pitches, press releases, e-blasts, and website copy; and identifying partnership opportunities.

-• Assist with communications needs of special NASBE initiatives, including the Healthy School Facilities Network, Early Childhood State Network, and upcoming work on high school redesign, parent engagement, and school leadership.
+• Assist with communications needs of special NASBE initiatives, including the High School Transformation State Network, Early Childhood State Network, Principal Collaborative Group, and upcoming work on , education technology, high-quality instructional materials, and school improvement.

 • Update NASBE web properties, as needed, and strategize with team members on growth opportunities.

-• Assist with planning and producing NASBE webinars and in-person conferences.
+• Assist with preparing for conferences, including session planning and app development for the NASBE Annual Conference and other in-person convenings

 • Monitor state board of education activity and track national and state education news, particularly as they relate to NASBE’s priority areas.